gamma-opt/spro-notes/course/content/chapter_1/4-recourse_types.md

 ## Simple recourse

-As a special case of having fixed recourse, a problem is said to be have simple recourse if $W(\xi) = I$.
-This fact has important implications in some settings, since it reduces the feasibility condition to of the second-stage problem to
+As a special case of having fixed recourse, a problem is said to have simple recourse if $W(\xi) = I$.
+This fact has important implications in some settings since it reduces the feasibility condition of the second-stage problem to

 ```{math}
 y = h(\xi) - T(\xi)x